okuvshynov/vimqq/README.md

 ## TODO

+- [ ] rather than warmup on chat open, keep updating the local model as soon as new messages are sent
 - [ ] Collect message from various pieces of content?
-- [ ] all open files context?
 - [ ] incremental context retrieval/search with tool use.
 Which ctags to follow, which symbols to lookup, etc. something with language server?
 E.g. let LLM navigate with YCM-like commands? treesitter? etc.
-- [ ] rather than warmup on chat open, keep updating the local model as soon as new messages are sent
 - [ ] more custom examples like 'explain', 'cleanup', 'improve readability', 'give an example of using ...'
 - [ ] double-check all buffer options (fixed width, etc)
 - [ ] better prompt configuration